KDE/clazy/README.md

 - To disable specific checks in specific source lines, insert a comment in the same line as the warning:
 `(...) // clazy:exclude=check1,check2`

+- To disable specific checks in source files for the following line, insert a comment:
+`// clazy:exclude=check1,check2`

 Don't include the `clazy-` prefix.
 If, for example, you want to disable qstring-allocations you would write:
 `// clazy:exclude=qstring-allocations` not `clazy-qstring-allocations`.